 In the state of Texas, driving with a suspended license (DWLS) or invalid license (DWLI) is against the law.
 Like a DWI, it is considered a class B misdemeanor.
 A fine of $100-$500 applies in addition to a possible jail time of 72 hours to 6 months.
 If a prior DWLS/DWLI conviction exists, then it becomes a class A misdemeanor, meaning the driver could face up to one year in jail in addition to fines up till $4000.
 Surcharges will also apply.

 For your convenience, we answer our phones 24 hours a day, 7 days a week.
 Evening and weekend meetings can be arranged upon request.
-To set up a free initial consultation, call us today at 844-402-2992 or contact us by email.
+To set up a free initial consultation, call us today at 844-402-2992 or contact us online.
 Se habla Español.

 At Bailey & Galyen, we provide comprehensive legal counsel to individuals across Texas including Arlington, Bedford, Burleson, Carrollton, Dallas, Fort Worth, Grapevine, Houston, Mansfield, Mesquite, Midland/Odessa, Plano, Texarkana and Weatherford.